PoisotLab/ms_metaweb_perspectives/README.md

 appropriately.
 The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.*
 @Pedersen2017SigCol].
+Furthermore, because the structure of the metaweb cannot be known in advance, it is important to rely on predictive tools that do not assume a specific network topology for link prediction [@Gaucher2021OutDet], but are able to work on generalizations of the network.
 These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions, and this should constrain the suite of appropriate models used to predict them.

-It is important to recall that a metaweb is intended as a catalogue of all potential interactions, which is then filtered for a given application [@Morales-Castilla2015InfBio].
-In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction will increase exponentially.
-Recent proposals suggest that machine learning algorithms can also act as data generators [@Hoffmann2019MacLea]: high quality observational data can be used to infer core rules underpinning network structure, and be supplemented with synthetic data coming from predictive models trained on them, thereby increasing the volume of information available for analysis.
-Indeed, @Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist.
-In this context, a probabilistic metaweb represents an aggregation of informative priors on the interactions, elusive information with the potential to boost our predictive ability [@Bartomeus2016ComFra].
+It is important to recall that a metaweb is intended as a catalogue of all potential (feasible) interactions, which is then filtered for a given application [@Morales-Castilla2015InfBio].
+It is therefore important to separate the interactions that happen "almost surely" (repeated observational data), "almost never" (repeated lack of evidence *or* evidence that the link is forbidden through *e.g.* trait mis-match), and interactions with a probability that lays somewhere in between.
+In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction will increase exponentially [@Jordano2016SamNet].
+Recent proposals in other fields emphasize the idea that machine learning algorithms can also act as data generators [@Hoffmann2019MacLea]: high quality observational data can be used to infer core rules underpinning network structure, and be supplemented with synthetic data coming from predictive models trained on them, thereby increasing the volume of information available for analysis.
+Indeed,
+@Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist.
+In this context, a probabilistic metaweb represents an aggregation of informative priors on the biological feasibility of interactions, which is usually hard to obtain yet has possibly the most potential to boost our predictive ability [@Bartomeus2016ComFra].

 ![Overview of the embedding process.
 A network (**A**), represented here as its adjacency matrix, is converted into a lower-dimensional object (**B**) where